ammarhakim/ammar-simjournal/je/je15/je15-vlasov-poisson.rst

 zero with the same order as the time-stepping scheme, in this case third-order.
 This is clearly seen from the results shown below.

-.. list-table:: Energy conservation errors
+.. list-table:: Energy Conservation Errors, DG Order 2 Scheme
   :header-rows: 1
   :widths: 20,40,20,20